rookie-joe/PDA/README.md

 # Process-Driven Autoformalization in Lean 4
+This is the official repository for implementing the paper [Process-Driven Autoformalization in Lean 4](https://arxiv.org/abs/2406.01940).

-We note that we have already released our novel proposed benchmark, **Form**alization for **L**ean **4** (**<span style="font-variant: small-caps;">forml4</span>**), and **We will release the code and corresponding finetuned autoformalizer and process-enhanced verifier soon**.
-This is the official repository for implementing our paper [Process-Driven Autoformalization in Lean 4](https://arxiv.org/abs/2406.01940).
+The autoformalization dataset **Form**alization for **L**ean **4** (**<span style="font-variant: small-caps;">forml4</span>**) is released and located in `data/FormL4`. **We will release the code and corresponding finetuned autoformalizer and process-enhanced verifier soon**.

 ## Overview
 An overview of process-driven autoformalization (PDA):

 ![PDA overview](./PDA_main.png)

-1. **FORML4** benchmark is constructed by prompting GPT-4 to informalize theorems extracted from Mathlib 4;
+1. **FORML4** dataset is constructed by prompting Gemini-1.5-Pro to informalize theorems extracted from Mathlib 4;
 2. An **autoformalizer** model is trained on FORML4, with output sent to the Lean 4 Compiler for automated feedback;
-3. The compiled feedback can provide **process-level annotations** for the autoformalizer's output which are used to train an effective **PSV model**;
+3. The feedback can provide **process-level annotations** for the autoformalizer's output which are used to train an effective **process-supervised verifier (PSV)**;
 4. For further enhancement, the autoformalizer is subsequently fine-tuned by the verifier’s feedback, while the verifier can again benefit from the improved autoformalizer’s higher-quality output data.

 ## Repository Structure